ychoi04/mica-gd405/lectures/proj-final.md

 Some possibilities are:

+- Parametric type design (either continuing earlier assignments or start a new one) and its use
+- A typeface that responds to external data (ie. location, sound, temperature, etc.)
 - A series of printed generative type posters
-- Parametric type design
-- A typeface that responds to external data (ie. location, sound, temperature, etc.)
-- Sensors to get external environmental data (ie. Arduino board)
 - Interactive type posters
+- Sensors to get external environmental data (ie. [Arduino board](https://www.arduino.cc))
-- Dynamic identity
+- Dynamic identity system
 - Type patterns generated through code
 - Interactive storytelling through type
 - A series of book covers generated from your type system
 - A publication that uses your computational type system
-- Something experimental, something speculative...
-- Design for mobile devices/touch interfaces
 - Live video input
 - Dimensional typography using 3d printer
+- Something experimental, something speculative...
 - What else?

 Again, it can take any format but make sure you are using external data (parameters) to control some aspects of typography.